 We’ve come up with an ingenious idea: the easy way to cripple judicial tyranny is to convince a single federal judge to issue an immediate nationwide injunction that a president cannot afford (politically speaking) to obey.
+This would force a governor or president to create a modern precedent for ignoring unconstitutional rulings of federal judges.
 This will force the US to get used to the idea that the executive branch is not a slave to the judicial branch.
 Especially if the judge continues to issue additional injunctions.

 This works even if it is a conservative judge issuing hyper-conservative injunctions.
 This plan works even if we only convince one judge to participate.